sermant-io/Sermant/README.md

 Sermant's Javaagent widely adopts class isolation technology in order to eliminate the class load conflicts between framework code, plugin code, and application code.

-A microservice architecture using Sermant has the following has the following three components, which is depicted in the following diagram.
+A microservice architecture using Sermant has the following three components, which is depicted in the following diagram.

 ![pic](docs/binary-docs/sermant-rt-arch.png)